| Title: | Command Line Option Parser |

 action |

-A character string that describes the action |
+A character string describing the action

 type |